Fiambala – Paso San Francisco – PN Tres Cruces – Lag. Negro Francisco – Paso Pircas Negras – Villa Union

 Although it is only about 12 cycling days from Fiambala to Villa Union, the trip is likely to take longer due to the weather, sorting out Chilean passport stamps, or simply because you want to take a few days off your bike to go and climb one of the many mountains in the area.

 Chilean immigration for Paso San Francisco is at Maricunga, 110kms from the pass, which is a detour from the loop described here of about a day irrespective of whether you cycle it or try and catch a lift.
-We hitchhiked there and back from Laguna Verde which took a day due to lack of traffic, but to cycle to Maricunga for your passport stamp and then back to this route would also take the best part of a day.
+(In hindsight, it’s probably best not to take the shortcut we describe here – it’d be easier to stay on the main route towards Maricunga until you hit the larger road that heads south for Laguna Negro Francisco – this would make your hitch, or riding, detour to Maricunga shorter).
 Rather than complete this loop, it is more common to cycle from Fiambala to Copiapo over Paso San Francisco.
 The first part of this route is described on this page, and the second part is at the Copiapo to Maricunga route description.

 Though all food must be brought from Fiambala (or Vinchina/Villa Union if cycling the route in reverse) it is not necessary to carry more than 2 days’ worth of water at any one time – we’ve indicated in the route description where it can be found.